-The Corporate Governance, Compensation and Nomination Committee (the "CGCN Committee") monitors director relationships and ensures that our directors have the time required to fulfill their duties and responsibilities and that each director has a full understanding of their role and expectations.
+The CGCN Committee monitors director relationships and ensures that our directors have the time required to fulfill their duties and responsibilities and that each director has a full understanding of their role and expectations.
 The CGCN Committee also monitors relationships between directors and business associations to ensure that the director's performance is not impacted.
-For more information, please see "Conflicts of Interest and Related Party Transactions".
+For more information, please see "Conflicts of Interest and Related Party Transactions."